wp-plugins/si-contact-form/readme.txt

 * If you have any questions, feel free to email me also.
 Thanks!

 == Changelog ==

+= 1.0.2 =
+- (27 Aug 2009) Added Akismet spam protection.
+Checks the form input with Akismet, but only if Akismet plugin is also installed.
+- added settings link to the plugin action links.

 = 1.0.1 =
 - (26 Aug 2009) fixed deprecated ereg_replace and eregi functions for PHP 5.3+ compatibility when error warnings are on